Authentication

 When to use TAVERN_API_TOKEN

-You typically need to use the TAVERN_API_TOKEN in scenarios where you are running tools on a remote machine (like a Kali VM via SSH) and cannot perform the standard local browser-based authentication flow due to networking restrictions (e.g., you cannot define the auth redirection port for SSH port forwarding).
+You typically need to use the TAVERN_API_TOKEN in scenarios where you are running tools on a remote machine (like a Kali VM via SSH) and cannot perform the standard Remote Device Authentication (RDA) flow.
+By default, CLI tools will use the RDA flow to authenticate.

-In a standard local setup, CLI tools might pop open a browser window to authenticate.
-However, when you are SSH’d into a remote box, this isn’t possible.
-The TAVERN_API_TOKEN provides a way to bypass this limitation.
+To enable the legacy local browser-based OAuth flow, you can set the TAVERN_USE_BROWSER_OAUTH=1 environment variable.
+In a standard local setup with this variable set, CLI tools might pop open a browser window to authenticate.
+However, when you are SSH’d into a remote box, this isn’t possible, which is why the default is the RDA flow.
+The TAVERN_API_TOKEN provides a way to bypass these limitations altogether.